Yizack/mappedlove/README.md

 # MappedLove

 Web app made for couples.
-Mark the places you have visited together upload images and preserve your special moments forever.
+Mark the places you have visited together, upload images, and, preserve your special moments forever.

 ## Map Your Journey